 The minimum total contribution to the scheme is based on the employees qualifying earnings.
 These include salary, commission, bonuses etc before income tax and National Insurance.
 As of April 2019, the total minimum contribution is 8% of qualifying earnings.
 This is broken down as 3% of qualifying earnings to be paid by the employer, 4% to be paid by the employee and 1% Government tax relief.

 Alternatively, contributions can be based on pensionable pay.
 Typically, this is basic salary not including commission, bonuses or overtime.
 They employer has the choice of whether they use pensionable pay or not, if you chose to use pensionable pay you must meet one of three requirements.
-More information on these can be found here.
+More information on these can be found on pension advisory service.

 By now you hopefully have met the staging date requirements and have all your eligible staff enrolled in your workplace pension scheme, but the work doesn’t end there.
 Auto enrolment is a continuous job that has to be looked at every pay period.
 Employees age, earnings, whether they have opted out etc all have to be checked each time for changes that may affect their eligibility for auto enrolment.
 While you might be compliant with the law now, failure to keep on top of this can result in penalties and fines.
 It takes time and resources that you probably do not have to spare so why not outsource the task to professionals.